TimothyByrd/d2rmm_mods_ch/GambleClassItems_CH/README.md

 ## Gamble Class-specific Items for D2RMM

 This mod makes class-specific items available for gambling.
+(Assassin katars can already be gambled.)

 If __`Amazon`__ is enabled, then Amazon-specific bows, spears & javelins can be gambled.

-If __`Assassin`__ is enabled, then Assassin katars can be gambled.
-(Though suppoesedly katars are already available for gambling.)

 If __`Barbarian`__ is enabled, then Barbarian-specific helmets can be gambled.